shyamgj1900/tp/docs/UserGuide.md

 ```
 help
 Here are the list of commands:
-1. cap MC_AND_GRADES  - Calculates the total cap for the semester
+1. cap mc MC/GRADE - Calculates the total cap for the semester from MC
-2. view MODULE_CODE - View the module details
+2. cap code MODULE_CODE/GRADE - Calculates the total cap for the semester from MODULE_CODE
 3. bus /START_POINT /END_POINT - Check for a NUS bus route from stop to another
+4. bus stop list - List all the bus stop names
+5. module view MODULE_CODE - View the module details
-4. store_module MODULE_CODE - Add a module to your module list
+6. module store MODULE_CODE - Add a module to your module list
-5. delete_module MODULE_CODE - Delete a module from your module list
+7. module delete MODULE_CODE - Delete a module from your module list
+8. module list - List all modules stored in your module list
+9. module grade CODE/GRADE - Update the module CODE from your module list with a new grade GRADE
+10. module cap - Calculate the overall CAP of modules stored in your module list
+11. module cap DESIRED_CAP - Calculate the average minimum grade for the other modules needed
+    to achieve DESIRED_CAP
-6. planner add DESCRIPTION/DATE/START_TIME/END_TIME - Add an event to your schedule
+12. planner add DESCRIPTION/DATE/START_TIME/END_TIME - Add an event to your schedule
-7. planner list DATE - Lists events on a certain date
+13. planner list DATE - Lists events on a certain date
-8. planner delete DATE - Delete an event on a certain date
+14. planner delete DATE - Delete an event on a certain date
-9. timetable add DESCRIPTION/DAY/START_TIME/END_TIME - Add lesson to timetable
+15. timetable add MODULE_CODE/LESSON_TYPE/DAY/START_TIME/END_TIME - Add lesson to timetable
+16. timetable update MODULE_CODE/LESSON_TYPE/OLD_DAY/NEW_DAY/NEW_START_TIME
+    - shift a lesson to another timing
+17. timetable delete MODULE_CODE/LESSON_TYPE/DAY - delete a specific lesson
-10. timetable clear - Remove all lessons from timetable
+18. timetable view - Print the timetable on CLI
-11. help - View this menu again
+19. help - View this menu again
-12. bye - Exit Kolinux
+20. bye - Exit Kolinux
 ....................................................................
 ```